 8. Provide a digital option

-While this has many benefits, it can also come with barriers.
-A digital option gives community members the option to engage anonymously from the comfort of their own home.
-But if the minority group speaks a different language, this can create issues.
 There are ways around this barrier – you can provide the digital engagement option in their language or show them how to translate their entire web browser to be in their own language.
 Although a digital option for diverse communities can sometimes seem like a lot of work for you, the benefits that community members experience are worth it.

 9. Explore and ask questions